 Communication elements refer to essential communication tools for conducting the communication process.
 They are also known as communication components.
 Communication elements initiate and regulate the entire cycle of sharing information between the sender and receiver.
 Therefore, communication elements are essential and interconnected parts of the communication process.
 The nine elements of communication (Context, Sender, Encoder, Message, Channel, Decoder, Receiver, Feedback, and Noise) are essential tools or components for effective communication between sender and receiver.
 Communication elements are also known as the components of communication.

 The communication process refers to sharing information verbally or non-verbally between the sender and receiver.
-Verbal communication means communication through spoken words.
-Nonverbal communication refers to nonverbal cues such as tone of voice, facial expression, movement, body language, eye contact- nonverbal communication, and so more.
-Communication means conveying a message via written text, speech, signals, visuals, or behaviour.
+Verbal communication means communication among people through spoken words.
+Nonverbal communication refers to interaction among humans through nonverbal cues such as tone of voice, facial expression, movement, body language, eye contact- nonverbal communication, and so more.
+Communication means conveying a message via written text, speech, signals, visuals, or behavior.
 It is also a process of exchanging opinions and imparting knowledge between speaker and audience through communication elements.

 Elements of Communication